 Aston Martin has always prided themselves on the DB series of fine automobiles.
-The iconic saviour of Aston Martin was in fact David Brown way back in 1950 when plans were made to start producing the Le Mans prototype known as the DB2.
-Of course the rest is history with the 1950’s seeing the DB2/4 right up to the DB4 produced from 1958.
+The iconic saviour of Aston Martin was David Brown, who bought Aston Martin in 1947.
+A few years later, plans were made to start producing the Le Mans prototype known as the DB2.
+Of course the rest is history, with the 1950s seeing the DB2/4 right up to the DB4 produced from 1958.
 The racing pedigree held fast with the sixties seeing the famous DB5, the DB6 and DBS until 1972.

-Over twenty years later Aston Martin decided to resurrect the DB theme producing the DB7 in much higher numbers to help financially secure the company for the future of car manufacturing, and the DB7 had to have a few tricks up its sleeve.
+Over twenty years later Aston Martin decided to resurrect the DB theme, producing the DB7 in far higher numbers than previous production runs to help financially secure the company for the future of car manufacturing, and the DB7 had to have a few tricks up its sleeve.

-With Ford running the show now Astons new generation DB model used the Jaguar XJS platform also Ford owned but with Aston Martin styling added.
-The Jaguar AJ6 engine was also used in the entry level DB7 producing the sought of performance figures David Brown would have been proud of.
+With Ford running the show now, Aston’s new generation DB model used the Jaguar XJS platform (also Ford-owned) but with Aston Martin styling added.
+The Jaguar AJ6 engine was also used in the entry level DB7 producing the kind of performance figures David Brown would have been proud of.

-The first thing to look for when buying a DB7 is the cars history.
-There should be no excuse each DB7 should have well documented full service history.
-Check the body work for signs of shoddy repair work as this could let in corrosion; also check the front of the car as stone chipping can also allow for rust getting in.
-Panels should be tight and even but front impacts are common so make sure the sub-frame is all good as this can lead to uneven tyre wear.
+The first thing to look for when buying a DB7 is the car’s history.
+There should be no excuse; each DB7 should have well documented full service history.
+Check the body for signs of shoddy repair work as this could let in corrosion; also check the front of the car as stone chipping can also allow for rust getting in.
+Panels should be tight and even, but front impacts are common so make sure the sub-frame is all good as this can lead to uneven tyre wear.

-The DB7’s supercharger belt should be replaced every 30,000 miles; signs of this are a much depleted level of performance.
-Look out for cracks in the manifold as they are expensive to replace and there is two of them.
+The DB7’s supercharger belt should be replaced every 30,000 miles; signs of this wearing out are a much depleted level of performance.
+Look out for cracks in the manifold as they are expensive to replace and there are two of them.

 Interiors do live up to their reputation although it is quite a tight space inside.
-Look out for tears in the upholstery although this should be uncommon and some of the switch gear is straight out or Fords parts bin.
+Look out for tears in the upholstery although this should be uncommon, and some of the switch gear is straight out of Fords parts bin.

-Aston Martin still assemble their cars by hand and thus produced in very low numbers by today’s standard.
+Aston Martin still assemble their cars by hand and thus produce them in very low numbers by today’s standard.
 Every Aston Martin craftsman will mark a car with his personal brand after assembly is finished.

 Mark Wilkinson, Managing Director Says: